WilferSalas/react-baseline/README.md

 ## Description:

-React v18 baseline with TypeScript, Vite and MUI V5
+React v18 with TypeScript, Vite and MUI V5

 # Requeriments: